-As discussed in Section 2.1, the impetus of the proposed amendment is to realize CGMP Goal 4.2 ("To alleviate the negative impacts of inadequate public facilities and services and substandard structures for affected areas in the County.") and Goal 4.3. ("To provide opportunities for mixed residential and nonresidential uses, including Traditional Neighborhood Development.")
+As discussed in Section 2.1, the impetus of the proposed amendment is to realize CGMP Goal 18.1 ("To alleviate the negative impacts of inadequate public facilities and services and substandard structures for affected areas in the County.") and Goal 18.2 ("To facilitate the revitalization, restoration and strengthening of the CRA town centers and neighborhoods by establishing future land use designations that allow and encourage a compact, walkable, small town urban form.")
 The CRA Center future land use designation is intended for "the urbanized core of the CRAs."
 (CGMP Objective 18.2A.)
-The CRA Center future land use designation recognizes and encourages both mixed-use patters as well as mixed-use projects.
+The CRA Center future land use designation recognizes and encourages both mixed-use patterns as well as mixed-use projects.
 CGMP Policy 18.2A.2.
 Realization of the vision for compact, walkable, vibrant mixed-use communities does not require each project to be a mixed-use project (a mix of residential and commercial uses planned and approved as one project).
 The CRA Neighborhood future land use designation is intended to maintain and upgrade the quality of the residential neighborhoods in the CRAs and to attain or maintain a small town urban form with well-connected, walkable streets, public open spaces and recreational facilities and buildings whose form and proportion are consistent with existing development.
 (CGMP Policy 18.2C.1)